sim1andre/barebone-wp-theme/README.md

 <br/>

 **Remember!
-When you are going from dev to production you will need to change the functions.php to use files with .min suffix.**
+When you are going from development to production you will need to change the functions.php to use files with .min suffix.**